Photoproductions of dileptons, photons, and light vector mesons in p-p, p-Pb, and Pb-Pb collisions at Large Hadron Collider energies: General formalism of exact treatment

-In UIC.res, the parton $a'$ of the resolved photon which radiated by parton $a$ from nucleus $A$ interacts with parton $b$ from nucleus $B$, and $A$ is allowed to break up after photon emission.
-And the invariant cross section is
+And in the ultra-incoherent resolved processes, the quarks inside nucleus $A$ emit a hadron-like virtual photon, then the parton $a^\prime$ of this resolved photon interacts with parton $b$ inside nucleus $B$, and $A$ is break up after photon emitted.
+The relevant differential cross section is